 For additional motivation use the "Positively Empowered!"
 Certificate.
-Pre-fill the printable Certificate with 10 Empowerment topics you'll be teaching, then print a copy for each of your mentees.
+Pre-fill the printable Certificate with 10 Empowerment topics you'll be teaching, then print a copy for each student.
 Students can use the certificate to track their progress.
 You might plan a simple ceremony to award the certificates upon completion.